-The second instance of the word refers to the commandments of Yeshua the Anointed (Jesus the Christ3), and it goes on to affirm that in keeping Yeshua's commandments we remain in the Almighty and he in us.
-If there is any permissible ambiguity here, the reason is that both sets of commandments are one and the same!
+The second instance of the word refers to the commandments of Yeshua the Anointed (Jesus the Christ3), The first instance of 'commandments' unarguably means the commandments of the Almighty.
+These command- ^{3&#}x27;Christ' and 'Messiah' both mean 'anointed one'.

-Just as Peter denied Yeshua three times, and later three times declared his allegiance to Yeshua, now Yohanan for the third time asserts in unmistakable terms that we must keep Yahweh's commandments if we claim to love him:

-By this we know that we are loving the children of the Almighty, when we be loving the Almighty and observing his command-ments.
+mandments we remain in the Almighty and he in us.
+If there is any permissible ambiguity here, the reason is that both sets of commandments are one and the same! and it goes on to affirm that in keeping Yeshua's com- Just as Peter denied Yeshua three times, and later three times declared his allegiance to Yeshua, now Yohanan for the third time asserts in unmistakable terms that we must keep Yahweh's commandments if we claim to love him: By this we know that we are loving the children of the Almighty, when we be loving the Almighty and observing his commandments.
 For this is the love of the Almighty, that we be keeping his commandments, and his commandments are not burdensome, ...
-(1 John 5:2-3)

-3'Christ' and 'Messiah' both mean 'anointed one'.

-In this third assertion, Yohanan employs the word 'commandments' three times.
+(1 John 5:2-3) In this third assertion, Yohanan employs the word 'commandments' three times.
 This is not an accident.
 It would have been very easy to have said instead, "and they are not burdensome."
 The word 'commandments' was used again intentionally.
 The purpose of this double trinity is to drive home once and for all the absolute necessity of keeping Yahweh's commandments if we claim to love him!

-And this is love, that we be walking according to his command-ments.
+And this is love, that we be walking according to his commandments.
 This is the commandment, just as you have heard from the beginning, that you walk in it.
-(2 John 1:6)

-Walking according to Yahweh's commandments on one hand, and loving on the other hand, are the same thing.
+(2 John 1:6) Walking according to Yahweh's commandments on one hand, and loving on the other hand, are the same thing.
 This type of love is not a feeling.
 We cannot (necessarily) control our feelings, but we can control our actions; and our actions must be to keep his commandments as our way of life.
 In Revelation, Yohanan tells us these things again, in another way:

 Then the dragon was enraged with the woman.
-Then he went off to make war with the rest of her offspring, who keep the commandments of the Almĭghty and hold to the testimony of Yĕshua.
-(Revelation 12:17 [GNM])

-We know from psalm 119 and Deuteronomy4 that testimonies and commandments are the same thing.
+Then he went off to make war with the rest of her offspring, who keep the commandments of the Almighty and hold to the testimony of Yĕshua.
+(Revelation 12:17 [GNM]) We know from psalm 119 and Deuteronomy4 that testimonies and commandments are the same thing.
 Therefore, we know that keeping Yahweh's commandments and the testimony of Yeshua are the same thing!
+In any case, it is very clear that the dragon's, i.e., Satan's, special enemies are those who keep Torah, which are the commandments of the Almighty, and who also 4See Deuteronomy 6:17 and Psalms 119:129, for instance.

+then there is everyone else.

+In Revelation 14 (see below), Yohanan is not talking about a subset of the holy ones, the ones who keep God's commandments; he is referring to all of them, because there is no other type of holy one: there are no holy ones In this circumstance is the endurance of the holy ones who guard the commandments of the Almighty and the faithfulness of Yeshua.
+(Revelation 14:12) Keeping the commandments is so important and foundational that in the concluding paragraphs of his book of With Yahweh there is no fence sitting.
+There are the saints or the holy ones who keep the commandments of the Almighty and maintain allegiance with Yeshua, and people, following his life instructions.

+who disobev Yahweh: